 Use of the RV Dump Station is free of charge.
 The dump station is open from May 1 to Oct.
 1.

 To use the Bulk Water Station you will need to set up an account.
 Opening an account is easy and can be done by filling out a Bulk Water Customer Application form.
-This form can be mailed, dropped off in person, faxed or emailed to the Town Administration Office.
+This form can be mailed, dropped off in person, faxed or emailed to the Town office.
 Once your account has been opened, you will be provided with a customer Identification number and will be able to use the Bulk Water Station.

 - Billing for use of the Bulk Water Station is done on the first of each month.